Frequently Asked Questions¶

 Operating Systems supported?¶

-Colectica Repository and Portal can be deployed on Windows Server using IIS.
+Colectica Repository can be deployed on Linux or on Windows Server using IIS.

 See also: Hosting Options

 The backend data store for Colectica Repository and Portal is a SQL database, supporting SQL.

 Sparql is used to query rdf data from a rdf datastore configured with Colectica RDF services.

 The Colectica ReST API contains a faceted query language for item relationship and set based search.

 Colectica Repository uses a multi-model hybrid graph-document design combined with versioned item (document) and relationship tracking, backed by a SQL database.

 items are registered with a globally unique id and version

 item properties are indexed for full text search